What Does Preponderance Of The Evidence Mean

 Thorough Investigation

 Conducting a thorough investigation is essential to gather all available evidence.
-This may involve interviewing witnesses, reviewing documents, inspecting physical evidence, and consulting with experts.
+Practically speaking, this may involve interviewing witnesses, reviewing documents, inspecting physical evidence, and consulting with experts.
 The more comprehensive the investigation, the stronger the case will be.

 Compelling Evidence